sayrer/rules_rust/examples/all_deps_vendor/README.md

 rust_binary(
     name = "hello_sys",
     srcs = ["src/main.rs"],
-    # Note the `crate_unvierse` dependencies here need to have been loaded
+    # Note the `crate_universe` dependencies here need to have been loaded
     # in the WORKSPACE file.
 See `//:sys_deps.bzl` for more details.
     deps = ["//basic/3rdparty/crates:bzip2"],
     visibility = ["//visibility:public"],